dmytrovoytko/stock-market-data-engineering/README.md

 ![Streamlit app ports](/screenshots/streamlit-app-ports.png)

-When you open the app it shows dialog like this, where you can choose a pair of tickers to compare and parameter (open/low/high/close price, volume, different moving averages, MACD, RSI):
+When you open the app it shows the dialog, where you can choose a parameter (open/low/high/close price, volume, different moving averages, MACD, RSI) and a pair of tickers to compare:

 ![Streamlit app ports](/screenshots/dashboard-01.png)